-Dry winter skin got you looking like Tyrone Biggums from “Chappelle Show?”
+Dry, cracked skin got you looking like Tyrone Biggums from “Chappelle Show?”
 Ashy isn’t classy my friend.
-The truth of the matter is the winter season’s cold air strips away the lipids on our skin that are there to moisturize and protect the skin.
+The truth of the matter is the fall and winter season’s cold air strips away the lipids on our skin that are there to moisturize and protect the skin.
 Once you say “adios” to that protection, we’re left open to irritation and bacteria that can cause dryness and rough patches.
 Adding to that, winter habits like taking hot showers and alternating between the cold and blasting heat can even further dry out the skin.
 The key to better skin this winter is knowing what you’re up against and taking a few simple steps to keep that mug in check.

 Moisturizing: The Key To Success